pragya21singh/Machine-Health-Dashboard/README.md

 The risk thresholds used in this project are created for educational and demonstration purposes.
 They are not certified industrial safety or maintenance limits.
 The anomaly-detection model identifies statistical outliers in the demonstration dataset.
 It does not confirm actual mechanical failure and should not be treated as a replacement for professional inspection.

+## What I Learned

+Through this project, I learned how to:

+- Build an interactive web dashboard using Streamlit
+- Work with CSV data using Pandas
+- Validate uploaded data before processing
+- Create interactive charts using Plotly
+- Design a rule-based risk scoring system
+- Analyse historical sensor trends
+- Apply Isolation Forest for anomaly detection
+- Organise code using separate utility files
+- Deploy a Python application publicly
+- Document a software project for GitHub

+## Limitations

+- The sensor thresholds are demonstration values, not certified industrial safety limits.
+- The sample datasets are educational and not collected from real machines.
+- The anomaly detection model identifies statistical outliers, not confirmed mechanical failures.
+- The project does not currently include real-time sensor integration.

 ## Future Improvements